romanofski/so.recipe.instance/README.txt

  Superorganism Bugtracker Instance
 ===================================

-This buildout recipe creates an executable for running a superorganism instance.
+This buildout recipe creates an executable for running a Superorganism instance.